LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Fully customized => MS SQL Server or RDS Custom for Oracle => can use SSH or SSM session manager; full admin access to OS/DB
   * At rest encryption via KMS
   * Use SSL for data in transit to ensure secure access
-  * Use permission boundary to control the maximum permissions employees can grant to the IAM principals (eg: to avoid dropped/deleted tables)
+  * Use permissions boundary to control the maximum permissions employees can grant to the IAM principals (eg: to avoid dropped/deleted tables)
   * Multi-AZ:
     * Can be set at creation or live
     * Synchronous replication, at least 2 AZs in the region, while Read replicas => asynchronous replication can be in an AZ, cross-AZ or cross-region